Lolitron-0/CanvasLib/README.md

 # CanvasLib

-CanvasLib is a tiny c++ GLFW 2d graphics library for fast prototyping of some simulations/games whatever.
+CanvasLib is a tiny c++ GLFW 2d graphics library for fast prototyping of some simulations/games/whatever.
 Inspired by JS canvas.

 # Building and installing